etrepum/fp-wz-2015/slides.md

 * Time travel (undo / redo)
 * Everything is reproducible and testable, without mocking
-* Performance (only re-render what changed, efficienty)
+* Performance (only re-render what changed, efficiently)

 # Learn More (Erlang)